Arts, Culture and Heritage

 Photo credit: The TENG Company

 Hear the stories of those who keep traditions alive in Singapore today in this video series by the Indian Heritage Centre.
-See how homegrown Karagam dancers relive this rich heritage and perform traditional Indian folk dance and learn how a 3rd generation Patthar intricately makes each piece of jewellery for special occasions using traditional methods.
+See how homegrown Karagam dancers relive this rich heritage and perform traditional Indian folk dance and learn how a third-generation Patthar intricately makes each piece of jewellery for special occasions using traditional methods.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound